rasbt/deep-learning-book/README.md

-# deep-learning-book
+# Introduction to Artificial Neural Networks and Deep Learning: A Practical Guide with Applications in Python

-Repository for "Introduction to Artificial Neural Networks and Deep Learning: A Practical Guide with Applications in Python"
+Repository for the book "Introduction to Artificial Neural Networks and Deep Learning: A Practical Guide with Applications in Python,"

-- code examples and chapter drafts as Jupyter Notebooks will follow ...
+This repository will contain the instructions, code examples, and solutions for the *Lab* and *Exercise* portions of each chapter.

+PDF and ebook versions of the book will be available from [LeanPub](which will be made available via [LeanPub](https://leanpub.com/ann-and-deeplearning).

 [![Deep Learning Book](images/ann-and-deeplearning-cover.jpg)](https://leanpub.com/ann-and-deeplearning)